 “I learn – or try to – by spreading things out, mentally and physically, and then seeing how they connect.
 Then I try to arrange and rearrange the things and make an outline of how they touch and inform each other.”

-Quinn Burke is Director of Computational Thinking Research in the Learning Sciences at Digital Promise.
-Quinn’s research examines the effectiveness of different coding activities by which to introduce computer science and computational thinking (CT) to students.
-Quinn’s research has been supported by a number of state and federal grants, and more recently he has been supporting a wide range of school districts’ articulation of K-12 computing pathways.
+Quinn Burke is Senior Director of Computational Thinking Research in Learning Experience Design (LED) at Digital Promise.
+Quinn’s research examines the effectiveness of different programming activities by which to introduce computer science and computational thinking (CT) to students.
+Quinn’s research has been supported by state and federal grants, and more recently he has been supporting a wide range of school districts’ articulation of K-12 computing pathways.
 He has written a number of articles and co-authored two books through MIT Press around integrating computing and CT into the school day.
 Prior to joining Digital Promise, Quinn taught at the college and high school levels.
-He hails from Chicago originally and has a beautiful wife, daughter, and the worst behaved dog in the Bay Area.
-He can be reached at firstname.lastname@example.org.
+He hails from Chicago originally and has a beautiful wife and daughter, and the worst behaved dog in the Bay Area.